-You will probably find that in the first instance, your colleagues will start stretching to manage the left-over tasks on a day to day basis.
-This is the sign that you have a good and supportive team but sadly it’s not sustainable.
+You will probably find that in the first instance, your colleagues will start stretching to manage the leftover tasks on a day-to-day basis.
+This is a sign that you have a good and supportive team but sadly it’s not sustainable.
 You don’t want to risk burning out the generous, most supportive employees on staff.

 Often the long-term sick leave policy will be applied in exactly the same way across the organisation, but at a small company that might not always be possible.
 If somebody is very ill and their parents live around the corner and they can move in with them, thereby not having to worry about rent, then they might not need the same level of financial support as someone who has multiple overheads to pay.

 The policy can also be flexible with regards to seniority.
-People have different salaries, so a one-size fits all approach might not alway be the most reasonable.
+People have different salaries, so a one-size fits all approach might not always be the most reasonable.
 Somebody relatively junior might not be able to cover rent on half their salary.
 On the flip side, a senior employee on a high salary will be much more likely to be able to look after themselves without the company’s help.

 It’s worth remembering that providing cash is only one of the ways you can support an employee who is unwell for a long time.
-Work is the place they go most days of the week and will play a huge part in their life beyond the financial importance.
-Think about what they need and then see how you can act on that.
+Work is the place they go to most days of the week and will play a huge part in their life beyond the financial importance.
+Think about what they need, and then see how you can act on that.

 When someone is ill for a long time, one of the big causes of anxiety will be their professional status.
-They will be worrying about letting people down.
-They will be worrying about losing their job.
-Simply letting them know that the team is there for them and that the management is willing to support them in whatever way makes most sense will make a big difference.
+Sick employees will be worrying about letting people down and losing their job.
+Simply letting them know that the team is there for them and that the management is willing to support them will make a big difference.

 That's where our HR advisors can come in to help you figure these things out, so perhaps you should book a call today to get the right policy for your business